 If your car is not driveable, your provider may call a tow truck if the police haven’t already.
 If you have rental car coverage, they will start the process of getting you in another car immediately.

-Work with a claims specialist
+3. Speak with a claims specialist

 After ascertaining that you’re okay and taking down the details of the accident, the insurance agent will assign your case to a claims specialist or adjuster.
 This person will work with you through the process of filing your claim and getting paid for the damage done to your car.